fetchrobotics/docs/source/introduction.rst

 * **Safe Environment**

- - Only operate Fetch & Freight in an enviroment free of hazards.
+ - Only operate Fetch & Freight in an environment free of hazards.
 Specifically, stairways and large drop offs can cause personal injury and extreme damage.
    Avoid dangerous objects, sharp objects (such as knives), fire sources, or hazardous chemicals.
-A robot with a knife or hot object is inherrently dangerous.
+A robot with a knife or hot object is inherently dangerous.

 * **Space**

  - Make sure that there is enough space for Fetch & Freight to drive around and preform tasks.
-Both Fetch & Freight are designed to operate in ADA-compliant enviroments (Americans with Disabilities Act).
+Both Fetch & Freight are designed to operate in ADA-compliant environments (Americans with Disabilities Act).

 * **Development Tools**